top of page

 • Lawn mowing & landscaping - $50k

-• Tree maintenance - $7k
+• Tree maintenance - $10k

-• Swimming pool costs - $50k
+• Swimming pool operations - $55k

 • All of these costs are going up with inflation…

-• The HOA is bound by the original Deed Restrictions (DRs) filed with Johnson County back in 1978 by the original Persimmon Hill developer, Bleakley Development Co.
+• The HOA is bound by the original Deed Restrictions filed with Johnson County back in 1978 by the original Persimmon Hill developer, Bleakley Development Co.

 • A City of Olathe ordinance requires that any fence installed in FRONT of a residence ‘shall not exceed 4 feet in overall height’.